jwessen/BioFTS/README.md

 ### Step 2: Create the simulation box

-A simulation box is created by specifying the number of lattice sites in each dimension, the lattice spacing, and the interactions in the system.
+A simulation box is created by specifying the number of lattice sites in each dimension, the side-lengths of the simulation box and the interactions in the system.
 For example,

 ```python